quippv/nvchad-config/README.md

 - The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.
 - So you just import its modules , like `require "nvchad.options" , require "nvchad.mappings"`
 - So you can delete the .git from this repo ( when you clone it locally ) or fork it :)

+**How to use this config**

+- Install all pre-requisites from NvChad
+- Uninstall and clear nvim cached
+- Install NvChad
+- Fork and clone this repo
+- Move this repo to `~/.config/nvim`